Y-Farid/baccalaureat-calculator/README.md

 *   **Comprehensive Input:** Includes all required fields, from *épreuves anticipées* to *contrôle continu* for both *Première* and *Terminale*.
 *   **Instant Feedback:** The final grade is calculated and displayed in real-time on the webpage.
 *   **Official Mentions:** Automatically determines and displays the correct mention, from "Admis(e)" to "Félicitations du jury".
+*   **International Grade Converter:** Based on official and sourced conversion tables, the tool now provides estimated grade equivalencies for the US (Letter Grade), UK (A-Levels), and International Baccalaureate (IB Grade 1-7).

 ## 🛠️ Tech Stack